 Do you know how to drive safely and legally during COVID-19 Circuit Breaker period in Singapore now?

-If you have any questions on driving a car in Singapore during COVID-19 Circuit Breaker period, you may let us know in the comment box below.
+If you have any questions about driving a car in Singapore during the COVID-19 Circuit Breaker period, you may let us know in the comment box below.